1974 Brussels NATO summit: Agenda

 The general discussions focused on the need to confirm the dedication of member countries of the Alliance to the aims and ideals of the Treaty in the 25th anniversary of its signature.
 In addition, there were informal consultations on East-West relations in preparation for US-USSR summit talks on strategic nuclear arms limitations.

-Accomplishments
+Ottawa Declaration on Atlantic Relations

-NATO leaders signed of the Declaration on Atlantic Relations which had been adopted by NATO foreign ministers in meeting in Ottawa a week earlier.
+NATO leaders signed the 14-point Ottawa Declaration on Atlantic Relations, which had been adopted by NATO foreign ministers in a meeting a week earlier.
+Henry Kissinger led the document.
+It recognised the contribution of the British and French nuclear forces to NATO deterrence capabilities, and declared "support for the strengthening of links among parliamentarians."